Underactive Thyroid (Hypothyroidism) Nutrition: Symptoms, Levothyroxine Timing and an Edema-Clearing 1,500-Calorie Menu

 Frequently Asked Questions

-With the right protocol, visible reduction occurs in 8-12 weeks; hair fully stabilizes by month 6.
-Critical targets: ferritin (stored iron) above 50 ng/mL, B12 above 400 pg/mL, vitamin D 30-50 ng/mL, zinc 11 mg/day.
-With TSH stable in the 1-2 mIU/L range, the hair cycle regenerates within 3 months.
+With the right protocol, visible reduction comes at 8-12 weeks and clear recovery around month 6.
+Critical targets: ferritin above 50 ng/mL (above 70 for hair), B12 above 400 pg/mL, vitamin D 30-50 ng/mL, zinc 11 mg/day.
+Once TSH holds steady in the 1-2 mIU/L band, the hair cycle renews in roughly 3 months.
+Stop biotin 3-5 days before bloodwork.

 Dyt. Şeyda Ertaş